svmihar/ro2/project_goal_optimization/readme.md

 - using primal-dual Linear Programming for feasible solutions

 problems:
-- can't use chebyshev, classical nor lexicographical due to bounds problems (primal-dual)
+- can't use chebyshev, classical nor lexicographical due to duality problem (primal-dual)
 - no feasible solutions from pyomo